MuhammadHassanBashir/gke-cluster-metrics-alerts-send-on-google-workspace/README.md

 Step to accomplish the task.

-- Install node exporters on kubernets cluster gmp-public namespace
+- Install node exporters on kubernets cluster gmp-public namespace.
-- Enable manager promethoues service on kubernetes cluster and manage collector on monitoring section
+- Enable manager promethoues service on kubernetes cluster and manage collector on monitoring section.
+Now the install exports will export the metric and promethous services will get time series metric and collector will collect it..
+Now you can create monitoring dashboard on google cloud with that metrics.
+And you can also create alerts base on that metrics.
+And send alerts to specfic destination. like In my case i am sending alert by using notification chennel named gcp cloud google chat to google chat workspace.
 - Create notification chennel service like **GOOGLE CHAT** under gcp cloud alert notification chennel.
 For this you need to give google chat space id here.
 You can get this from your google chat workspace.
 In order to add Google Chat as a notification channel, you must first add the **Google Cloud Monitoring** App to the chat space.
 You can add the app directly to a space by typing @Google Cloud Monitoring.
 I have checked google cannot install google cloud monitoring app by just typing on google chat work space console.
 You need to click on "+" there and search you google cloud monitoring app in search bar and then click on it to make it installable.
 After successfully installing the app. it would give you space-id that you can use in gcp alerts under notification chennel.
 And use this notification chennel in you alerts.
 GCP will send the alert notification to specfic assign destination..
 - You can also create dashboard for monitoring